ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * difficulty: This is the estimated mining difficulty.
 The formula for calculating this is explained in [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html).
 * version: this is the current version of the block, which is hard-coded in the node's configuration.
 The version number of the subsequent block must be at least equal (or greater to) to this version number.
 * lastBlockChecksum: This field is a copy of the previous block's checksum field.
 * transactions: The node will pick waiting transactions from its memory and include them in the generated block.
-The order of transactions picked is dependent on the implementation, but in the reference code oldest transactions are picked first.
+The order of transactions picked is exactly prescribed, see the following list for reference implementation priorities.
 Note: Only the transaction IDs are included to reduce the block size.
 * walletStateChecksum: The transactions chosen in the `transactions` field are temporarily applied to the currently valid Wallet State in order to calculate the next valid state.
 The checksum from the resulting state is put into the field `walletStateChecksum` in order to ensure that all nodes arrive at the same result when applying the listed transactions.
 * signatures: this field initially contains only the elected node's signature.
 As other nodes process and validate this block, they will add their own signatures if they agree with the results.
 * powField: this field is left blank when the block is generated and is populated later when/if a valid PoW solution is found.
 See [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html).
 Note: this field is not transmitted over the network and is maintained locally by each Node.
 * signatureFreezeChecksum: This field "freezes" signatures for a past block (currently 5th last block, counting the block currently being generated), in order to prevent manipulating the signature history.
 5 blocks (in ideal network conditions this should be about 2:30 minutes) is the accepted time when slower nodes may yet sign a block which has otherwise already been accepted by the majority.
 For details, see [Signature Freeze](#signature-freeze).

+### Block transaction ordering

+Waiting transactions are sorted by age (oldest first), then they are selected from the list and inserted into the block in groups as follows:
+1. PoW Solution transactions
+2. Multisig Wallet Change transactions
+3. Multisig transactions
+4. All other remaining transactions

+The process stops when a maximum number of transactions are added to a block.
+At the time of writing, this is defined as 2000 transactions.

 ### Block Distribution and Signing